elemental/elemental-web/source/doc-dev/core/matrix/cxx.rst

       Many of the following constructors have the default parameter ``bool fixed=false``, which can be changed to ``true`` in order to produce a `Matrix` whose entries can be modified, but the matrix's dimensions cannot.
-This is useful for the :cpp:class:`DistMatrix\<T>` class, which contains a local :cpp:class:`Matrix\<T>` whose entries can be locally modified in cases where it would not make sense to change the local matrix size (which should instead result from changing the size of the full distributed matrix).
+This is useful for the :cpp:class:`DistMatrix\<scalarType>`
+      class, which contains a local :cpp:class:`Matrix\<scalarType>` whose entries can be locally modified in cases where it would not make sense to change the local matrix size (which should instead result from changing the size of the full distributed matrix).

    .. cpp:function:: Matrix( bool fixed=false )